bitst0rm-pub/Formatter/README.md

         // Accepted values: true (verbose), false, OR "status" (recommended) "debug": false,

+        // By default, all previous console messages will be cleared.
+(ST4088+ only)
+        // If you want to retain the console message history, set this to false.
+        "clear_console": true

         // Auto open the console panel whenever formatting fails.
         // This is useful if "debug" is "status" or true "open_console_on_failure": false,